10 BEST Hiking Routes On Earth

 It ranks among the New Seven Wonders of the World and a hike all the way up to the top is a truly worthwhile achievement.

 The strict rules governing the issue of Inca Trail permits mean that availability is limited and allocated on a first-come, first-served basis.
-Visit Machu Picchu with KE adventure holidays to secure your place.
+Visit Machu Picchu with KE adventure holidays.

 Strong point: Marvellous panorama